 Explore the Yasawa Islands

-A large part of the Yasawa islands is completely uninhabited and it shares a history of mutinous shipmen and magical legends.
-From the turquoise water, a collection of greenery with white islands looms up in the distance.
-The closer you come, the more incredible the colors will become.
-The Yasawas islands in western Fiji are admired in many films (like 'the Blue Lagoon') for a reason.
+A large part of the Yasawa Islands is largely uninhabited and shares a history of mutineers and mythology.
+Islands covered in greenery with white beaches loom in the distance over turquoise waters.
+The closer one gets, the more incredible the colors become.
+The Yasawa Islands in western Fiji are admired in many films, such as "The Blue Lagoon," for their stunning beauty.

 Best time to visit

 The best time to visit Fiji weather-wise is between May and October, during the "winter" period.
 It is also the dry season, which means that the air is almost always clear and the temperature is around 25 degrees Celsius (77 degrees Fahrenheit).
 In October, February, and March, Fiji is quieter.
 At the end of October and the beginning of November, the temperature is wonderful and it is also dry.
 Moreover, the Hindu festival Diwali takes place, turning the whole country upside down and showcasing the celebratory nature of the Fijian people.
 Click here for more information on the climate.